DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/EarthworkTool/EW-Layer-Consideration.md

 For region-based calculations, each child region can have its own individual subgrade base depth configuration.

-#### Child Region Subgrade Base
-- **Individual Configuration** - Each child region can have unique subgrade base depth and closed region

 > **GIF Placeholder:** Show region-based subgrade base configuration with different depths